ErickdelaCruzCas/ErickdelaCruzCas/README.md

 🛠️Modernizing backend platforms by unifying fragmented systems.🛠️

-📈Leading load and stress testing of microservices supporting 20k+ concurrent users.📈L
+📈Leading load and stress testing of microservices supporting 20k+ concurrent users.📈

 📍 Madrid, Spain 📍
 💡 Open to collaboration and new opportunities 💡